yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-custodian-post-unifiedgroupsources.md

 In the request body, supply a JSON representation of the [unifiedGroupSource](../resources/ediscovery-unifiedgroupsource.md) object.

-The following table shows the properties that are required when you create the [unifiedGroupSource](../resources/ediscovery-unifiedgroupsource.md).
+The following table shows the properties that are required when you create a [unifiedGroupSource](../resources/ediscovery-unifiedgroupsource.md).

 >**Note:** Either **group** or **group@odata.bind** is required in order to create a **unifiedGroupSource**.